 Nvidia GeForce RTX 2080 Ti Review

-The power ray tracing of the card allows the card to render natural shadows and real-time lighting scenarios that are more complex than others.
 Also, the 544 Tensor Cores feature Artificial Intelligence (AI) and a new technology called Deep Learning Super Sampling that enhances the resolution and also applies anti-aliasing at the same time.
-The Nvidia GeForce RTX 2080 Ti is

 - It is one of the fastest graphics cards.

 - It features deep learning technology and ray tracing.

 - It features high fps 4K gaming on one card.

 Nvidia GeForce RTX 2070 Super Review

 The Nvidia GeForce RTX 2070 features a superb transistor count and delivers amazing performance for ray-tracing enabled games.